dart-lang/language/working/0723-static-extensions/feature-specification.md

 to be what the user intended.
 Similarly, declaring a constructor named `E` is syntactically a declaration of a named constructor `C.E` which is also almost certainly not what the user intended.*

-Given a constructor declaration in an extension which declares a named constructor with name Name, it is an error if Name is either the name of the extension, or the on-declaration of the extension

 If an extension declaration is generic, the type parameters declared by the extension are in scope in any constructors declared in the